rsdelhi91/Aurora/README.md

   - `src_location`: This specifies the env var reference of the source file in the `/files` dir that needs to be transferred to the remote host.
 Only files in the `/files` dir will be used by Aurora so the file name alone is needed, not the entire path.
   - `dst_location`: This specifies the env var reference of the destination host path where the local file needs to be transferred to.
 This is similar to the way the linux `mv` command specifies the end destination.
   - `metadata` (Optional): This specifies the env var reference of the file metadata as given below.
 Since this is an optional param, the below params are also optional.
     - `owner`: This specifies the env var reference of the file owner, similar to the `user` in the `chown` command.
-This is a mandatory param is `metadata` is used.
+This is a mandatory param if `metadata` is used.
     - `group`: This specifies the env var reference of the group ownership, similar to the `group` in the `chown` command.
-This is a mandatory param is `metadata` is used.
+This is a mandatory param if `metadata` is used.
     - `mode` (Optional): This specifies the env var reference of the access permissions of the file system object.
 This can be written in an integer format like `0777` or `a+rwx`.
   - `log` (Optional): If this is set to `True` it enables verbose mode to view all the steps being executed along with their response.
 By default this is set to `False`.
 This needs to be enabled for each task step block.
   - `restart`(Optional): This specifies the env var reference of the packages that need to be restarted as part of this task step.
 The value for this needs to be specified as a `list`.